desulaid/scalehook/README.md

 Also you can use my library not only for C, but for C++ too!
 You will not find it difficult to use it in any of these languages!

 ## Note
-If you want use it for C++, you should change scalehook source file extension to .cpp!
+If you want to use it for C++, you should change scalehook source file extension to .cpp!
 Example: scalehook.`c`=>`cpp`.
 I hope for you it will not be difficult!

 ## Contributing
 If you want to help me in the develop, then write me a mail!
 I will write to you about what you can help me, I will be very grateful for your help!